vdutz/jungle-rails/README.md

 4. Create `config/secrets.yml` by copying `config/secrets.example.yml`
 5. Run `bin/rake db:reset` to create, load and seed db
 6. Create .env file based on .env.example
-7. Sign up for a Stripe account
+7. Sign up for a Stripe account here: https://dashboard.stripe.com/register
 8. Put Stripe (test) keys into appropriate .env vars
 9. Run `bin/rails s -b 0.0.0.0` to start the server

 ## Stripe Testing

-Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.
+Use Credit Card # 4111 1111 1111 1111 for testing order purchase scenarios.
+Any CVC number and any card expiry date after the current date will work with this test card number.

 More information in their docs: <https://stripe.com/docs/testing#cards>